Best of Central & Eastern Europe Trip Notes

 The Balkans region of Europe is particularly rich in folklore and traditions.
 Ethnic diversity is one of the Balkans’ most characteristic social and political features.
 It has been said that the Balkans have produced more history than they can consume.
 The region has not been controlled by only one government since the Roman Empire, and it continues to compete with the East-West divide since the Empire’s split in the 4th century.
 Your Tour Leader will provide immense detail of such events throughout your tour, but here is a light preview to get you started!

 Albania: Religious practice in Albania is diverse with several religions including Islam, Christianity and Judaism all co-existing peacefully.
-Until fairly recently, the beautiful landscapes, fortress towns and dazzling beaches of Albania were merely a rumour for most travellers.
+Until fairly recently, the beautiful landscapes, fortress towns and dazzling beaches of Albania were merely a rumor for most travelers.
 But, with the end of communism in 1991, Albania opened its gates to tourists.

 Bulgaria: The culture of Bulgaria is based on an interesting blend of Thracian, Slavic and Bulgar traditions, along with the influence of the Eastern Orthodox Church.
 Many ancient customs remain, such as Thracian fire dancing, which is recognized by UNESCO as an Intangible Cultural Heritage!
 Even today, Bulgaria still has a strong folkloric tradition that pervades many aspects of art, literature, music, celebrations, and daily life.